- The BTS Development and Realization of Wood: here, we enter into the design and realization of wood projects, from structures to furniture.

 1. The CAP: the direct entry for manual trades

 The CAP is often the starting point for quickly and directly working in wood.
-After your third year of secondary school, in two years, you can obtain a
+After your third year of secondary school, in two years, you can obtain a CAP Carpenter Manufacturer or CAP Wood Carpenter if you want to construct frameworks or assemble furniture.
+It’s also the gateway to becoming a cabinetmaker, if you are more tempted by the creation of artisanal furniture.

 2. The Bac Pro: becoming a wood technician

-Bac Pro Wood Manufacturing Technician, you learn to build everything related to wood in construction, such as frameworks, stairs or doors.
+If you want to push a little further, the Bac Pro is your ally.
+With a Bac Pro Wood Manufacturing Technician, you learn to build everything related to wood in construction, such as frameworks, stairs or doors.
 In addition to the manual aspect, you also discover a bit more about the technical side and construction standards.
 This level already allows you to take on responsibilities and organize a woodwork site if you are comfortable with the plans.

 3. The BTS: for those who want to aim higher